jhsrennie/ESP32/SieveBenchmark/ReadMe.txt

 where nnn is the number of passes achieved in 5 seconds

-On the original 240MHz ESP32 I got 150 passes
+Original 240MHz ESP32  152 passes
+S3 supermini           187 passes
+C6 supermini           128 passes
-On a 160MHz ESP32-C3 I got 109 passes
+C3 supermini           109 passes

 On my laptop with an i5-1240p CPU I get around 7100 passes